chiyanglin-AStar/qemu-org/README.md

 cd glib-@GLIB_VERSION@

 ## change to root to do the following steps
+pip3 install meson

 meson _build

 ninja -C _build